RascalTwo/CodewarScripts/README.md

 If the formatters are running too slow, or you wish to not create git repositories, you can set the `FORMATTERS__DISABLE_GIT` environment variable.

+When applicable, formatters will append the test code from the Kata to the solution code; this can be disabled by clearing the `FORMATTERS__SUFFIX_TEST_CODE` environment variable.

 ##### `json`

 A epoch-names JSON file with the raw solution data.